Healthcare Data Security —The DOs and DONTs

 #2—Phishing Awareness Training and Simulations

 Phishing is still the number one attack vector used by criminals attempting to steal healthcare data or hold providers for ransom by locking up their data and/or systems.
 This means regular training for all employees and contractors is mandatory.
 There are many good products that provide short, interesting lessons for purchase.
-Secure-24 Managed Services can provide advice on the best approaches.
+Our Managed Services security teams can provide advice on the best approaches.

 #3—Create, Maintain, and Test an Incident Response Plan